tauri-apps/plugins-workspace/.changes/updater-logging.md

 "updater": patch
 ---

-replace log crate with tracing for improved logging.
+replace tracing with log for conditional logging.